Laragear/SubscriptionsDemo/README.md

 #### Attaching data to the pivot

-Behind the scenes, Laragear's Subscription package creates a pivot record called "Subscribable".
+Behind the scenes, Laragear's Subscription package uses the `Laragear\Subscriptions\Models\Subscribable` Pivot Model.
 This pivot allows to bind one or multiple entities to a Subscription.

 When you subscribe a single model to a Plan, change it, or retrieve one from it, you can access the pivot model as `subscribable`.